 SPKC has purchased more than 200 iPads for e-teaching and e-learning.
-AppleTV, which can be used to stream the video signal from iOS devices, are installed in all function rooms and classrooms.
-Projector panels are also installed to make its uses more user-friendly.
-The whole campus is connected with the high-speed WiFi network to suit the increasing needs.
-All teachers and students have hand-on experience in e-learning, and we are all benefited from the iPads and better IT environment.
+AppleTV, which can be used to stream video signals from iOS devices, has been installed in all function rooms and classrooms.
+Projector panels have also been installed to ensure the system is user-friendly.
+The whole campus is connected to a high-speed WiFi network to suit increasing needs.
+All teachers and students have hands-on experience in e-learning, and we are all able to benefit from the iPads and the enhanced IT environment.

-Technological advancement provides SPKC with new opportunities to engage learners and increases our flexibility in the delivery of our curriculum.
-The use of different devices and a variety of subject-related applications (mobile or web-based) has become an integrated part in teaching and learning.
+Technological advancement provides SPKC with opportunities to engage learners and also increases our flexibility in delivery of the curriculum.
+The use of different devices and a variety of subject-related applications (mobile or web-based) has become an integrated part of our teaching and learning.

 What is SPKC doing now?

-Collaborative learning is so important for teaching and learning.
-Students can learn to discuss with others and work on a problem or question together.
-In the English lessons, students do work, edit and share their ideas by using Google Slides.
+Collaborative learning is important for teaching and learning.
+Students learn to discuss and work on problems or questions together.
+In English lessons, students develop, edit and share their ideas using Google Slides.

-Flipped learning, a new pedagogical approach, creates a flexible environment and a positive learning culture in which students can benefit the most from the lesson time.
-Different e-platforms (i.e. Youtube and Mathspace) are commonly used in the Mathematics lessons.
-Students can choose when and where they learn, and make use of the in-class time to clarify their misunderstandings and explore topics in a greater depth.
+Flipped learning, a new pedagogical approach, creates a flexible environment and a positive learning culture in which students can benefit during lesson time.
+Different e-platforms (e.g. Youtube and Mathspace) are commonly used in Mathematics lessons.
+Students can choose when and where they learn, and make use of in-class time to clarify understanding and to explore topics at a greater depth.

 Kahoot! is an interactive and free game-based learning platform to learn.
 Many of our teachers use it for the assessment for learning and the assessment of learning.
 Students can have fun while they are learning in the lessons.

 iPad and Apple Pencil bring the digital art up to the same level as analog art.
 In the Visual Arts lessons, students use Sketches to complete their design and make beautiful drawings.
 Students also use iPad as a tool to do research for their masterpiece.